Space Quiz

 It's the angle between the wing chord and the wind direction

-1. Angle of Attack
+1. Angle of Incidence

-2. Angle of Incidence
+2. Angle of Atitude

-3. Angle of Atitude
+3. Angle of Attack

 4. Angle of Flight